Paris has the Eiffel Tower, New York the Statue of Liberty, and Gothenburg has its archipelago.

 100+ places, and it’s yours if you want it.

 Some are expensive, some are dirt cheap, free even.
 I think there’s plenty for most people.
 And here’s how it works.
-Send me a donation of your choice and you’ll automatically be sent to a page where you can download the twenty-five-page document.
-Super easy and convenient.
-And you don’t need a PayPal account for this to work.
-Any credit card will do.
+Download the Gothenburg DIY guide to the left.

 It’s fall, and according to the Swedish Meteorological Institute (SMHI), winter is on its way south.
 Sweden is a huge country, and while the northernmost parts are already snow-covered, the south is still, meteorologically, enjoying summer.
 I don’t know about you, but to me, these definitions are all a bit academic.